devgurung141/telco_project1/README.md

-# Telco Churn
+# Customer Churn at Telco

 # Project Description

-Telco is a telecommunication company that is seeing 27%  of customer churn.
+Telco is a telecommunication company that wants to predict customer churn.
 The goal of the project is to analyze the data, find driving features of customer churn, predict cusotmer churn, and recommend actions to reduce customer churn.

 # Project Goals
 * Discover drivers of customer churn at Telco